There are certain inventions (even though they are technical) that have been deliberately excluded from patentability.

 • animal breeds;

-• processes for modifying the genetic identity of animals of such a nature as to cause them suffering without substantial medical benefit to humans or animals, as well as animals resulting from such processes.
+• plant varieties; essentially biological processes for the production of plants and animals; processes for modifying the genetic identity of animals that are likely to cause them suffering without substantial medical benefit for humans or animals, as well as animals resulting from such processes.

 Plant Varieties